9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 instance is obeying our second rule, that of preserving shape.
 Failure is preserved as failure, and success as success.

-Finally, we\'ll ensure that composability is preserved.
+Finally, we'll ensure that composability is preserved.

 ``` screen
 ghci> parse ((chr . fromIntegral) <$> parseByte) input